Jayboy628/DataDrivenHealthcare/README.md

 2) The next step is to populate the cloud database.
 Snowpipe will pull the normalized Json files from AWS into tables.
 I would need to create a Task (Acron)remember; the files will be sent twice a day so I will need to scheduler also I need to build a Stream (CDC) to enable triggers.
 </p>

-- Data Warehouse and SQS Setup
+- Snowflake:Data Warehouse and SQS Setup
-- Snowflake
     - Warehouse/Virtual Warehouse
     - Database and Schema
         - Table
         - View
         - Stored procedure
         - Snow Pipe
         - Stream
         - Task

 </details>